-The Company has a management services agreement with the CEO of the Company requiring payments of \$7,500 per month.
+The Company has a management services agreement with a director and an officer of the Company requiring payments of \$7,500 per month.

 13. SEGMENTED INFORMATION

 The Company's operations are all conducted in one industry segment, the exploration and development of exploration and evaluation assets.